oqeshaaccc/sql_PowerBI_Project/README.md

 # sql_PowerBI_Project
+- Database was designed and created using Sql management server studio SMSS
 - Data in the Excel files was extracted by sql server management studio queries and copied into excel files only to show on github
 - PowerBI was connected to sql server management studio directly for dashbboard development
 - In the dashboard, charts are looking into data as follows: